What to know about Kamala Harris' record as California attorney general

 In 2016, Harris was one of 17 attorneys general to stand behind efforts to fight climate change by addressing power plant greenhouse gas emissions.
 She joined a coalition led by then-New York Attorney General Eric Schneiderman to investigate whether fossil fuel companies misled the public on the impact of climate change.

-The year prior, she defended President Obama's Clean Power Plan, which required power plants to reduce emissions by 2022 and 2030.
+The year prior, she defended President Obama's Clean Power Plan, which aimed to reduce emissions by 2030.

 She also supported the Environmental Protection Agency's standards to limit gas emissions from oil and natural gas operations.